ZhiGroup/IBD_benchmark/README.md

 Evaluation software code could be found in  ```IBD_Benchmark``` directory.

-For quick and simple demonstration precompiled executable versions and a set of test data are uploaded in ```IBD_Benchmark_ExperiencePackage``` directory.
+For quick and simple demonstration precompiled executable versions and a set of test data are uploaded to ```IBD_Benchmark_ExperiencePackage``` directory.